dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 <div class="Content">The content</div>
 {% endhighlight %}

-Here we use Fusion’s `@process` mechanism to wrap our Page object with layout tags.
-I would argue that it’s just as readable as our Fluid example.
+Here we use Fusion's `@process` mechanism to wrap our Page object with layout tags.
+I would argue that it's just as readable as our Fluid example.

 In cases when you need multiple sections in a layout, you can do it like this: